Family Empowerment and Legal Access Clinic

 Transcript / Awarding of Credits

-Students must complete 2 semesters, with 4 credits being awarded each semester.
+Students must complete two semesters, with four credits being awarded each semester.

 Extension